Meet the Paprika2025 Cohort

 Osvaldo Barreda Buschmann (Ova)

-Macarena Coronado Harman (she/her) is a multidisciplinary artist from Lima, Peru who utilizes and combines different mediums to tell stories.
-As a neurodivergent artist Macarena is guided by emotion and senses in her creative process, and aims to recreate the intensity of emotion that she experiences through her art on the stage.
-Through a deep passion for social justice and politics, particularly relating to Latin America, Macarena is adamant in including her political, cultural, and social awareness in her work, and thus aspires to amplify the voices of those who often go unheard through the arts.
+Macarena Coronado Harman (She/Her) is a multidisciplinary artist from Lima, Peru who utilizes and combines multiple mediums and art forms to tell stories.
+As a neurodivergent artist Macarena is dominantly guided by her emotion and senses in her creative process, and aims to recreate the intensity of emotion that she experiences through her art on the stage.
+Additionally through a deep passion for social justice, accessibility, and equity, Macarena is adamant in including her political, cultural, and social awareness in her work, aspiring to make art and performance that are expressive and revealing in all senses, while being accessible and inviting to all.